sendvishal/EVPN-L2-Bridge-Service-Configuration-Builder-from-XLS-Jinja2/README.md

 Usage Step: How to generate => EVPN L2 Bridge Service Configuration Builder from XLS Jinja2

-1. Prepare .xls file following below template guide lines.
+1. Prepare .xls file following below template guide lines < Example - EVPN_L2_Bridging_info.xls>.
 Xls column value should be identical with their name and column location.

 Note:
 · Create your Xcel file with extension .xls
 · Leave row number 2 empty and start writing Information from row number 3